 Create Memories to Last a Lifetime

-Molly has a lot of fond memories she has gained throughout her years at Drury.
-One of those memories revolves around the sort of playful antics that aren’t entirely uncommon in the residence halls.
+Molly has many fond memories from her years at Drury.
+One of those memories revolves around playful antics that often occur in residence halls.

 “My fondest Drury memory is from freshman year. “ Molly begins, “There was a prank war between my bathroom-mate and me.
 She took my chair out of my room or something and hid it somewhere, so to get her back, I took all of her things out of the bathroom - her shampoo, conditioner, razor, everything - and taped them to the ceiling and under shelves.
 She was still finding things weeks later.”

 As a freshman Molly lived in Sunderland Hall with her Alpha classmates.
 "We went to movies together a lot, and went and got coffee at 3 a.m.
 I miss it.”